microsoft/nlp-recipes/DatasetReferences.md

 The datasets are provided under the original terms that Microsoft received such datasets.
 See below for more information about each dataset.

+### CNN/Daily Mail (CNN/DM) Dataset
+The training and evaluation for CNN/DM  dataset is available https://s3.amazonaws.com/opennmt-models/Summary/cnndm.tar.gz and released under MIT License.
+This is a processed version of data that's originally released by Hermann et al. (2015) in ["Teaching machines to read and comprehend"](https://arxiv.org/abs/1506.03340) and then made available by Kyunghyun Cho at https://cs.nyu.edu/~kcho/DMQA/.

 ### Microsoft Research Paraphrase Corpus
 >Original source: https://www.microsoft.com/en-us/download/details.aspx?id=52398